rclone/rclone/docs/content/drive.md

 7. Choose an application type of "Desktop app" and click "Create". (the default name is fine)

 8. It will show you a client ID and client secret.
 Make a note of these.

+   (If you selected "External" at Step 5 continue to "Publish App" in the Steps 9 and 10.
+   If you chose "Internal" you don't need to publish and can skip straight to Step 11.)

 9. Go to "Oauth consent screen" and press "Publish App"

-10. Provide the noted client ID and client secret to rclone.

-11. Click "OAuth consent screen", then click "PUBLISH APP" button and confirm, or add your account under "Test users".
+10. Click "OAuth consent screen", then click "PUBLISH APP" button and confirm, or add your account under "Test users".

+11. Provide the noted client ID and client secret to rclone.

 Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification"